-Installed with each controller is a digital RUN/STOP typically tied to Input (M-15).
+Installed with each controller is a digital RUN/STOP typically tied to Input M-9.
 This virtual switch has three settings:

-- 1. 'MANON' This input will display RUN, allowing the chiller to enable cooling and run any on board pumps (if applicable) - 2.
-'MANOFF' This input will display STOP and deactivate all chiller Outputs or similar external devices - 3.
-'AUTO' Used when an external toggle switch is instead wired to this input See wiring diagram for installation reference
+- 'MANON' This input will display RUN, allowing the chiller to enable cooling if called for and run on board pumps (if applicable) - 2.
+'MANOFF' This input will display STOP and deactivate all chiller Outputs or similar external devices - 'AUTO' Used when an external toggle switch is instead wired to this input See wiring diagram for installation reference